 <CHUNKS>

-The number of blocks that store generated data.
-If 100 GB of data is imported, we recommend that you set the number of blocks to 400.
+The number of chunks to divide the generated data into.
+For 100 GB of data, set the number of chunks to 400.

 <DATADIR>

-The directory that stores the generated TPC-H data.
+The data catalog for the generated TPC-H data.

 <SCALE_FACTOR>